Expert TPD Lawyers for Your Superannuation and TPD Claims

 You can claim superannuation and insurance disability payments and death benefits if:

-- You were working and you suffered from any injury or illness that has prevented
+• You were working and suffered an injury or illness that has prevented you from working for 6 consecutive months;

-you from working for 6 consecutive months; - A person that you are dependent on (like your partner or parent) dies and you
+• A person you are dependent on (like your partner or parent) dies, and you wish to claim death benefits from their superannuation fund or private insurer.

 What kind of compensation can I expect?